-Object is an instance of a particular moment in runtime, including objects and data values.
-A static UML object diagram is an instance of a class diagram; it shows a snapshot of the detailed state of a system at a point in time, thus an object diagram encompasses objects and their relationships at a point in time.
-It may be considered a special case of a class diagram or a communication diagram.
+Object is an instance of a class in a particular moment in runtime that can have its own state and data values.
+Likewise a static UML object diagram is an instance of a class diagram; it shows a snapshot of the detailed state of a system at a point in time, thus an object diagram encompasses objects and their relationships which may be considered a special case of a class diagram or a communication diagram.

 The use of object diagrams is fairly limited, mainly to show examples of data structures.